Hans My Hedgehog: Slavic

 In a Croatian tale collected by Croatian linguist Rudolf Strohal with the title O ježu mladoženji ("About the Hedgehog Bridegroom"), a couple does not have a son, until one day the wife prays to God to be given a son, even if he is a hedgehog.
 Thus God grants her prayer and a little hedgehog is born to them.
 Scared, the woman releases a piglet after the hedgehog to shoo it away, but the hedgehog takes the piglet in the forest and raises a herd of them for nine years.
 Time passes, and a man loses his way amongst the pig herd, and the hedgehog helps him through it, gaining a hundred forints as a reward.
 The hedgehog returns home to his parents, gives them the reward and lets the herd stay with them, then asks his mother to find him a bride.
 Despite his mother's reservations, she finds him a maiden who is willing to marry him.
 They marry; at night, he takes off the hedgehog skin, revealing a handsome youth, and hides it under the bed.
-The next day, the maiden tells her mother about the hedgehog husband's skin, and she suggests the girl takes it and burns it in a oven.
+The next day, the maiden tells her mother about the hedgehog husband's skin, and she suggests the girl takes it and burns it in an oven.
 The maiden follows her advice.
 The next morning, the now human hedgehog wakes up and cannot find the skin, then asks his wife what she has done with it.
 The girl answers she burnt it, and the youth tells her that, if she had waited a little more, happiness would have been his.
 The tale ends.
 Linguist August Leskien translated the tale as Der Igelbräutigam ("The Hedgehog Bridegroom"), and, in his notes to the tale, supposed that the story could have led into another sequence, but the second part was apparently missing.